 Note: Scroll to the recipe card at the bottom for the ingredients quantities and full detailed method.

-- Cocoa powder - use a good-quality cocoa for a rich chocolate flavour.
+- Cocoa powder - use a good-quality cocoa for the richest chocolate flavour.
+Dutch-process or regular both work.

-- Chocolate chips - I love using a mix of milk and white for contrast, but you can customise to your preference.
+- Chocolate chips - I love using a mix of milk and white for contrast, but use whatever you prefer.
+Dark chocolate chips give a richer, less sweet result.

-- Walnuts - optional, but they add a lovely crunch (perfect to swap if needed).
+- Walnuts - totally optional but they add a lovely crunch.
+Leave them out if you're gifting to someone nut-free.

 Variations

-- Nut-free version - simply leave out the walnuts or replace with extra chocolate chips.
+- Nut-free - simply leave out the walnuts or replace with extra chocolate chips.

-- Gluten-free option - use a good quality gluten-free plain flour blend.
+- Gluten-free - swap the plain flour for a good quality gluten-free plain flour blend.

-- Triple chocolate brownies - add dark chocolate chips or chunks for extra richness.
+- Triple chocolate - add dark chocolate chips or chunks alongside the milk and white for extra richness.

-- Festive twist - swap walnuts for M&Ms or chopped candy canes for Christmas gifting.
+- Festive twist - swap the walnuts for M&Ms or roughly chopped candy canes for a Christmas version.

 How To Make Brownies In A Jar